-6.1.1.
+- 6.1.1.
 Under normal circumstances, once the vehicle has been tested and the data are available and verified, the results will be published by Euro NCAP.
-Manufacturers will not be able to propose further modifications leading to a retest and may not make use of the star rating, or make reference to it, until the result has been published by Euro NCAP.
+Manufacturers will not be able to propose further modifications leading to a retest and may not make use of the star rating, or make reference to it, until the result has been published by Euro NCAP - 6.1.2.

-6.1.2.
 The rating with the details of the test vehicle specification will be published as part of the normal release schedule on the date agreed with the sponsor.
-Euro NCAP will publish the star rating and additional information (percentage scores, coloured men etc) on its website.
+Euro NCAP will publish the base star rating (and optional rating if available) and additional information (percentage scores, coloured men etc.) on its website. - 6.1.3.
+An optional rating must be published at the same time as the base rating, using the protocols relevant to the assessments in the year of publication (i.e. both ratings must carry the 'date-stamp' of the year when the rating was done).
+This means that an optional rating cannot be requested after the publication of a base rating has occurred.